The latest Kit Maker version is 2.4.0 (beta) – Link

 Software that works well with the Numbered Files option is listed below.

-View the Numbered Files page for visual instructions on how to import the files into these DAWs
+The Numbered Files page has more info and visual instructions on how to import the files into these DAWs.

 • Bitwig Studio